dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Terence Tao_ Hardest Problems in Mathematics, Physics & the Future of AI _ Lex Fridman Podcast #472 - YouTube-source.md

 I don't believe it's providing a kind of formal explanation of the different positions.

 No.

 It's just saying which position is better or not

+and then you can intuit as a human being

+and then from that, we humans can construct- Yes.

+.

+.

+a theory of the matter.

+Right.

+You've mentioned the Plato's cave allegory.

+Mm-hmm.

+So in case people don't know, it's where people are observing shadows of reality

+not reality itself, and they believe what they're observing to be reality.

+Is that, in some sense, what mathematicians and maybe all humans are doing

+is, um, looking at shadows of reality?

+Do.

+..

+is it possible for us to truly access reality?

+Well, there are these three ontological things.

+There's actual reality, there's our observations, and our- our models.

+Um, and- and technically, they are distinct

+and I think they will always be distinct

+# Chapter 4

+It's just saying which position is better or not